yandex/zero-downtime-migrations/README.md

 ```

 If you are using your own custom backend you can:
-- Set SchemaEditorClass if you are currently using default one
+- Set `SchemaEditorClass` if you are currently using default one:
 ```
 from zero_downtime_migrations.schema import DatabaseSchemaEditor

 class YourCustomDatabaseWrapper(BaseWrapper):
     SchemaEditorClass = DatabaseSchemaEditor
 ```
-- Add ZeroDownTimeMixin to base classes of your DatabaseSchemaEditor
+- Add `ZeroDownTimeMixin` to base classes of your `DatabaseSchemaEditor`
-if you are using custom one
+if you are using custom one:
 ```
 from zero_downtime_migrations.schema import ZeroDownTimeMixin

 class YourCustomSchemaEditor(ZeroDownTimeMixin, ...):
     ...
 ```

-## Possibilities
-- add field with default value

 ## Run tests